spandan-ml-linux/spandan-ml-linux.github.io/_posts/2020-03-26-Remembering-one's-roots.md

 That said, you may not have a live linux usb with you or you may not have access to the internet or another machine to go and get the iso and flash the usb.

+#### Method 2 : Use the init= parameter while loading the linux kernel in the GRUB bootloader

 So, in most of the cases you are using the GRUB bootloader which shows up at boot time.

 1. Select the appropriate boot entry in the GRUB menu and press e to edit the line.